AronDomingues/Pokemon-Unsupervised-Machine-Learning-Analysis/README.md

 Factor analysis was conducted to reduce the number of variables, which allowed us to rank Pokémon based on the factors.
 This reduction facilitated ranking and clustering Pokémons by their similarities.

-**It was possible to define which of the clusters has the best pokemons according to defined parameters**.
+# It was possible to define which of the clusters has the best pokemons according to defined parameters.